dchenk/dynamic-tabs/README.md

 # dynamic-tabs
-A JavaScript library for tab UI elements, styled (somewhat) by material design principles.
+A lightweight JavaScript library for tab UI elements, styled (somewhat) by material design principles.

 ## Usage
 The tabs component requires HTML markup with this kind of layout and these CSS classes: